 In a fast-paced market research industry, methodologies continually evolve.
 Focus groups have evolved into online bulletin boards and mobile diaries.
-Mail surveys have evolved in email surveys which eliminated printing, postage, and time.
+Mail surveys have evolved into email surveys which eliminated printing, postage, and time.
 Emails are instant while mail survey responses can take weeks or months.

-Now, this may not be surprising to anyone, but phone surveys are in or near the final stages of their lifespan as it becomes increasingly more difficult and more costly methodology to utilize in market research.
+Now, this may not be surprising to anyone, but phone surveys are in or near the final stages of their lifespan as it becomes an increasingly more difficult and more costly methodology to utilize in market research.

 What once was the go-to methodology in market research decades ago has evolved to a near point of extinction.
 There was once a day where phone surveys were chosen over mail surveys because they were "faster".
 I use "faster" in quotation marks because the definition of fast in 1985 is not the same definition of fast in 2017.

 Fieldwork was thought of in terms of weeks and months, and now it is thought of in terms of hours or days.
 It's one of many areas (7 to be exact) where phone surveys fall short.

 The vultures are circling on phone surveys.

 "Because as much as people disliked answering phone calls from strangers, they disliked it even more during dinner time."